We Live in Time

 Days pass.
 Weeks.
 Months.

-From the shadows I observe that of the heartache felt not by her own misfortune, but the torment single souls may never be able to comprehend.
+From the shadows I observe the torment single souls may never comprehend.
 Pain and suffering not deserved, but given regardless.
-Somehow, without my own understanding, through the clouded sky of hardship gleams the bright and vivid light of unrequited love.
+Somehow, through the clouded sky of hardship gleams the bright and vivid light of unrequited love.